jandiers/self-supervised-outlier/README.md

 when many irrelevant features are present.

 This repository contains the code used for the experiments, as well as instructions to reproduce our results.
-Find the publication [here - LINK FEHLT - ]().
 For reproduction of our results, please switch to the "publication" branch or click [here](https://github.com/JanDiers/self-supervised-outlier/tree/publication).

+As soon as our paper will be published online, the link for interested readers will appear here.

 ## Installation